-In July 2020, Kennan E. Kaedar, our former corporate general counsel (the "Plaintiff"), commenced an action against us in the Superior Court of the State of California, for the County of San Diego.
-The complaint alleges, among other things, that we breached the Plaintiff's employment contract with us, as well as the implied covenant of good faith and fair dealing, by refusing to issue him the balance of stock options he claims we owe him.
-In September 2021, the Plaintiff also named the following individuals as defendants: Loretta Mayer, Cheryl Dyer, Thomas C. Chesterman, Kim Wolin, Grover Wickersham, Marc Dumont, Bob Ramsey, Matthew Szot, Julia Williams, and Bill Baker.
-The Plaintiff alleges that such individuals agreed to knowingly and wrongfully withhold the stock options owed to him and are knowingly in receipt of stolen property.
-The Plaintiff seeks compensatory damages in excess of \$500,000, treble damages and reasonable attorneys' fees.
-We do not believe the claims described above have merit and intend to aggressively defend against these accusations.
-We do not believe that this litigation is likely to have a material effect on our operations.
+In July 2020, our former corporate general counsel (the "Plaintiff"), commenced an action against us in the Superior Court of the State of California, for the County of San Diego.
+The complaint alleged, among other things, that we breached the Plaintiff's employment contract with us, as well as the implied covenant of good faith and fair dealing, by refusing to issue him the balance of stock options he claimed that we owed him.
+In September 2021, the Plaintiff served us and also named 10 individuals as defendants, consisting of current and former directors and employees.
+The Plaintiff alleged that such individuals agreed to knowingly and wrongfully withhold the stock options owed to him and were knowingly in receipt of stolen property.
+In November 2023, this legal matter was settled for \$185,000.